-- f.
-Radio, Television & Communication Transmission Towers with a maximum height of 150'. - g.
+- e-d.
+Multi-Family Residence.
+Up to four family units may be constructed in areas not within the Aquifer Favorability Protection District (see Article 15) provided that the minimum lot area requirement is increased over that required for a single-family dwelling by an additional 30,000 square feet for each additional unit and the lot frontage requirement is increased over that which is required for a single family dwelling by an additional fifty (50') feet for each additional unit.
+The structure shall conform to the architectural style and scale of the residential area within which it is proposed. - f.e.
+Radio, Television & Communication Transmission Towers with a maximum height of 150', subject to all requirements of Article 18 Wireless Communication Facility. - g.f.
 Nursing, Convalescent and Rest Homes. - h.
-Day Care center. - i.
-Additions and/or alterations to existing non-conforming structure or use. - j.
-Kennel for five (5) or more dogs, which are three months old or over; commercial riding stable. - k.
-Senior Residential Development. - Accessory Dwelling Unit on a lot that does not conform to the dimensional regulations contained in Article 5, Section 5.1, whether as part of new construction or as an addition, and to build or add an Accessory Dwelling Unit above a garage that is detached from the single-family house. - m.
+Day Care center. - i-g.\Additions and/or alterations to existing non-conforming structure or use.15,16 - Fh.
+Kennel for five (5) or more dogs, which are three months old or over; commercial riding stable. - k.i.\Senior Residential Development.1 - Accessory Dwelling Unit on a lot that does not conform to the dimensional regulations contained in Article 5, Section 5.1, whether as part of new construction or as an addition, and to build or add an Accessory Dwelling Unit above a garage that is detached from the single-family house. - m.k.
 Open Space Residential Development. - n.
-Outdoor Marijuana cultivation establishments licensed for Tier 1 (up to 5,000 s.f.) (subject to Article 22). - Outdoor Marijuana cultivation establishments licensed for Tier 2 (between 5001 and 10,000 s.f.) (subject to Article 22).
+Outdoor Marijuana cultivation establishments licensed for Tier 1 (up to 5,000 s.f.) (subject to Article 22). - e-m.Outdoor Marijuana cultivation establishments licensed for Tier 2 (between 5001 and 10,000 s.f.) (subject to Article 22).